orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

 ### sendTransaction

-Use `sendTransaction()` to perform an action (method of the smart contract) which changes the state such as transfer action
+Use `sendTransaction()` to perform an action (method of the orbs contract) which changes the state such as transfer action

 ### call